SilyArt/FinalProject-Canvas-Siobhan-Lynch/README.md

 # FinalProject-Canvas-Siobhan-Lynch
-A Canvas Art Gallery for all to enjoy!
+An Interactive Canvas Art Gallery for all to enjoy!

 NOTE: I have updated the code for this project since some things did not work and weren't responsive or centered.